Member Institutions of the Joint Academic Partnership

 Political journalists on Twitter: A framing analysis of the Ibiza Affair in German-Austrian comparison

-from Maximilian Eder in the Joint Academic Partnership Communication & Media -
+from Maximilian Eder in the Joint Academic Partnership communications, media & arts -

-from Lea Sophia Lehner in the Joint Academic Partnership Communication & Media
+from Michael Sengl in the Joint Academic Partnership communications, media & arts

 Prof. Dr. Martin Müller